HTO3/Hto3.DateTimeHelpers/README.md

 ### SetYear

-Change the year of a DateTime
+Change the year of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetYear(1999) == new DateTime(1999, 12, 11, 21, 50, 30);